 Referred visits should reflect total number of outpatient ancillary visits to each specialty unit of the hospital established for providing technical aid used in the diagnosis and treatment of patients.
-Examples of such units are diagnostic radiology, EKG, pharmacy, etc.
+Examples of such units are diagnostic radiology, EKG, and pharmacy.